Lexington, KY Solar Panels

 Learn MoreFrequently Asked Questions

 Net metering availability in Lexington depends on your utility provider.
-Kentucky Utilities (KU) and Louisville Gas & Electric (LG&E), which serve most Lexington homes, offer net metering programs that allow solar customers to receive credits for excess electricity sent back to the grid.
+Louisville Gas & Electric (LG&E), Kentucky Utilities (KU), and Kentucky Power all offer net metering programs that credit you for excess solar energy sent back to the grid.